remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 * [EventSource](http://caniuse.com/#search=eventsource).
 Push based server *events*, that automatically reconnect when the connection is dropped.
 * [WebSockets](http://caniuse.com/#search=websockets).
 Bi-directional, persistent sockets, that can be made across origin.

-These standards are good because: all browsers implementing new features will implement these features in an interopable way.
+These standards are good because: all browsers implementing new features will implement these features in an interoperable way.
 With the exception of EventSource, all these are supported by IE10 and all other browsers (and EventSource has excellent support through [polyfills](http://html5please.com/#eventsource)).

 ## So, what's next?